tsotelo99/portfolio/cv.md

 ## Education

 ### Ph.D.
-Candidate, Digital Humanities
+Student, History
-*Southwest State University, Department of History and Digital Studies*
+*University of New Mexico, Department of History*
-2021–present
+2024–present
 - Dissertation (in progress): *Reimagining the Archive: Virtual Museums and Public Engagement in the U.S. Southwest*
 - Advisor: Dr. Michael Tran